phpmyadmin/phpmyadmin/doc/setup.rst

-file :file:`config.inc.php` (you can copy :file:`config.sample.inc.php` to get a minimal configuration file) in the main (top-level) phpMyAdmin directory (the one that contains :file:`index.php`). phpMyAdmin first loads :file:`libraries/config.default.php` and then overrides those values with anything found in :file:`config.inc.php`.
+file :file:`config.inc.php` (you can copy :file:`config.sample.inc.php` to get a minimal configuration file) in the main (top-level) phpMyAdmin directory (the one that contains :file:`index.php`). phpMyAdmin first loads the default configuration values and then overrides those values with anything found in :file:`config.inc.php`.
 If the default value is okay for a particular setting, there is no need to include it in :file:`config.inc.php`.
 You'll probably need only a few directives to get going; a